atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 The committee found that an exception to the landings requirement was necessary for some types of driveways that cross public sidewalks.
 The exception is limited to driveways that lower the sidewalk elevation across the driveway opening.
 In many locations, it would be difficult to make the sidewalk relatively flat at each driveway.
 Since the pedestrian is traveling on a public sidewalk, and a driveway is a crossing of a public sidewalk, the pedestrian retains the right-of-way over the vehicle.
 The pedestrian is not required to stop and wait for vehicles, therefore the landing is not necessary.
 However, at signalized driveway crossings, where traffic volumes are greater and pedestrians are compelled to wait to cross, a landing is required for pedestrian safety.

-**X02.4.2 Placement.**\
+##### X02.4.2 Placement

 Curb ramps, transition ramps, flush landings and maneuvering spaces shall be placed in accordance with this section.

+###### X02.4.2.1 Street interface

-**X02.4.2.1 Street interface.** The bottom of the curb ramp run, exclusive of flares, shall be wholly contained within the markings of the crosswalk or access aisle that the curb ramp serves and may not protrude beyond the curb line into the path of vehicles.
+The bottom of the curb ramp run, exclusive of flares, shall be wholly contained within the markings of the crosswalk or access aisle that the curb ramp serves and may not protrude beyond the curb line into the path of vehicles.
 Beyond the curb line, there shall be a minimum maneuvering space of 48 inches by 48 inches (1220 by 1220mm).
 The maneuvering space shall be wholly contained within the crosswalk and shall be wholly outside the parallel vehicular travel path.
 Where flush landings are provided, they shall be placed so that the expected path of a pedestrian entering the crosswalk or access aisle is wholly contained within the crosswalk or access aisle and wholly outside the parallel vehicular travel path.
 At passenger loading zones, the curb ramp or flush landing shall be placed in accordance with section Section X02.6.3.

 **EXCEPTION:** A curb ramp may project into an accessible parking aisle if the ramp does not intrude into maneuvering and unloading areas.